sajeelmalik/Friend-Finder/README.md

 <!-- Learning points where you would write what you thought was helpful -->
 * Express.js is a comprehensive node package that simplifies server functionality
 * Modularization was key for this application.
 While the development and code of the application suffered slightly in terms of readability and simplicity, the fundamental logic was organized much more fruitfully to allow the potential for multiple segments of the app to be optimized simultaneously.
+* I briefly attempted utilizing Semantic UI's design framework, but I quickly realized how difficult it would be to implement a completely new and unexplored user interface in such a short period of time.
+Still, Semantic UI offers very unique design and animation functionality for the explorative developer.

 ## Developers